fkarg/fkarg.github.io/aboutme.md

 sometimes.
 Due to NDAs this list is necessarily incomplete.
 Things I've worked on in the past:
 - Consulting startups (I love to do these!)
+- Consulting a trade school in Karlsruhe about increasing the resilience of their digital infrastructure and systems in a team through [delta][delta]
 - Writing and maintaining a number of ansible roles
 - Python Script to consolidate distributed changelog patchfiles in one changelog file, to avoid merge conflicts